|VACATION TRAVEL DESTINATIONS|

 St. Helena, known as both “The heart of the Napa Valley Wine Country” and “Napa Valley’s Main Street,” is picturesque small town America with sophisticated shopping, dining and wine touring.

 Napa Valley & Sonoma Wine Tasting Tours

-The St. Helena AVA (PDF) surrounds the city and stretches across the valley, extending from Zinfandel Lane on the south to Bale Lane on the north.
+The St. Helena AVA (map) surrounds the city and stretches across the valley, extending from Zinfandel Lane on the south to Bale Lane on the north.

 Visitors to this historic and picturesque town enjoy shopping, dining, wine tasting and visiting art galleries or the Silverado Museum.
 There are a number of excellent dining and lodging options.

 The city’s Main Street is also Napa Valley’s major north-south artery Highway 29/St. Helena Highway so summer afternoons frequently experience heavy traffic and parking congestion.